Senator Joseph A. Day

 - Email: email@example.com

 Joseph A. Day was born in Saint John, NB, and grew up in Hampton, NB.
-In 1963, he arrived at Collège Militaire Royal de Saint-Jean and went on to graduate from the Royal Military College of Canada in 1968 as Best All-Round Graduate and an Outstanding College Athlete.
+In 1963, he arrived at Collège Militaire Royal de Saint-Jean and went on to graduate from the Royal Military College of Canada in 1968 as Best All-Round Graduate (Van der Smissen-Ridout Award) and an Outstanding College Athlete (soccer).
 He holds a Bachelor of Electrical Engineering from the Royal Military College of Canada, a Juris Doctorate from Queen’s University and a Masters of Laws from Osgoode Hall Law School.
-He was a member of the bars of Ontario, Quebec and New Brunswick, as well as a member of the Association of Professional Engineers and Geo-Scientists of New Brunswick.
+He has been a member of the bars of Ontario, Quebec and New Brunswick.
+As well as a Patent and Trademark Agent, he was a member of the Association of Professional Engineers and Geo-Scientists of New Brunswick.

-On October 4th, 2001, Senator Day was called to the Senate upon the recommendation of the Rt.
-Honourable Jean Chrétien.
-Senator Joseph A. Day represents the province of New Brunswick and the Senatorial Division of Saint John-Kennebecasis.
+On October 4, 2001, he was called to the Senate upon the recommendation of the Rt.
+Hon.
+Jean Chrétien.
+Senator Day represents the province of New Brunswick and the Senatorial Division of Saint John-Kennebecasis.

-An active member of the community, Senator Day has served on the Board of the Corps of Commissionaires for New Brunswick and currently sits on the Board of the Provincial Archives of New Brunswick, the Board of the Canadian Battlefields Foundation, and is a Board member and Honourary Legal Counsel at the Duke of Edinburgh’s International Award - Canada.
-He also served as National President of the Royal Military Colleges Club of Canada (1996) and as chair of the RMCC Foundation (1997-2000).
-Senator Day served as a member of the RMC Board of Governors from January 2004 to January 2007.
+He is also an active member of his community.
+He has served on the Board of the Corps of Commissionaires for New Brunswick, and currently sits on the Board of the Provincial Archives of New Brunswick, and the Board of the Canadian Battlefields Foundation.
+He is a Board member and Honourary Legal Counsel for the Duke of Edinburgh’s International Award - Canada.
+He has also served as National President of the Royal Military Colleges Club of Canada (1996), as chair of the RMCC Foundation (1997-2000), and as a member of the RMC Board of Governors (2004-2007).
+He is a recent recipient of the Birchall Leadership Award.